MohamedDadapeer5/House_prediction_model/README.md

 ## 📊 Project Overview

 This project implements a comprehensive Machine Learning solution for predicting house prices in Bengaluru, India.
-The analysis includes data exploration, preprocessing, multiple model comparison, and feature importance analysis with **dynamic model selection**.
+The analysis includes data exploration, preprocessing, multiple model comparison, feature importance analysis, and **explainable AI (XAI) with SHAP** for dynamic model selection and transparency.

 ## 🎯 Key Features